Old Royal Naval College: Greenwich Foundation for the Old Royal Naval College

-The Old Royal Naval College and the "Maritime Greenwich" World Heritage site are becoming focal points for a wide range of business and community activities.
-Trinity College of Music provide a wide range of musicians and ensembles on a subsidised commercial basis to play at events throughout East London and beyond, part of their business and community “out-reach” policy encouraged and part-funded by the Higher Education Funding Council.
+Trinity College of Music have provided musicians and ensembles on a subsidised commercial basis to play at events throughout East London and beyond, part of their business and community "out-reach" policy encouraged and part-funded by the Higher Education Funding Council.

-The site is regularly used for filming television programmes, television advertisements, and feature films.
+The site has been used for filming television programmes, television advertisements, and feature films.
 Productions have included The Bounty, where captain William Bligh portrayed by Anthony Hopkins is brought in a Chariot at the start of the film, and judged during subsequent scenes.
 Patriot Games, where an attack on a fictional royal family member, Lord Holmes, was filmed, as well as Shanghai Knights, and a 2006 television advertisement campaign for the British food and clothing retailer Marks & Spencer.
-Other films include Four Weddings and a Funeral, The Madness of King George, The Mummy Returns, The Avengers (1998) and Lara Croft: Tomb Raider (2001).
+Other films include Four Weddings and a Funeral, The Madness of King George, The Mummy Returns, The Avengers (1998), Lara Croft: Tomb Raider (2001), and Guy Ritchie's Revolver (2005).

 More recent filming has included BBC television's spy-drama Spooks and the dramatisation of Little Dorrit, David Cronenberg's film Eastern Promises, the film adaptation of Philip Pullman's novel Northern Lights and The Wolf Man (2009).
 The grounds were used extensively during the filming of 2006's Amazing Grace, and 2011's Sherlock Holmes: A Game of Shadows, Now You See Me 2 and Pirates of the Caribbean: On Stranger Tides.
 Scenes were shot at the grounds for The King's Speech, where the site doubled for Buckingham Palace, and The Dark Knight Rises, where it doubled for a cafe in the film's final scenes.
 In April 2012 the site was used for the iconic barricade scenes in the film adaption of the musical Les Miserables.
 In October 2012 the college was used for filming Thor: The Dark World.
 In October 2013 the college was used as a set for The Man from U.N.C.L.E..
-Also Guy Richie's 2005 film Revolver filmed a scene there.
+The college was a filming location for the first two seasons of the Netflix series The Diplomat (2023–present).